Angellica Aribam

 Aribam is an inaugural VVEngage Fellow for women political leaders at Vital Voices, an American NGO founded by Hillary Clinton and Madeleine Albright.
 In 2017, Aribam was named as one of Forbes India's 30 Under 30 for her work on policy and politics.
 She was the first student from the North-eastern region of India to be elected in the Delhi University Students' Union Executive Committee.

 Early life

-Angellica Aribam was born in Imphal west, Manipur, India to a Manipuri Brahmin family.
+Angellica Aribam was born in Imphal west, Manipur, India.
 She is the youngest of three siblings, born to Aribam M Sharma and (Late) Thoibi Devi.
 She moved to New Delhi at age 12 to complete her schooling.

 Education

 Aribam went to school at Kendriya Vidyalaya, Andrews Ganj.
 She completed her bachelor's degree in Biochemistry with Honors from Sri Venkateswara College, University of Delhi in 2012.
 During her sabbatical from political life in 2017–2018, Aribam was a MOFCOM scholar and completed her Masters’ in Public Policy from Peking University.
 Her master's degree thesis was focused on the public perception of stringent rape laws with respect to the Criminal Law (Amendment) Act 2013.